Why you should ask people to suggest new innovation challenges

 As an innovation manager, you're probably the one determining those priorities, together with the leadership at your organization.
 You likely have a specific vision for what you want to see improved or for new and disruptive ideas or creations.

-But there's something else we cannot overlook: the incredible asset that it is to include as many people as possible in the innovation process.
+But there's something else we cannot overlook: the incredible asset that it is to include more people, as diverse as possible, in the innovation process.

 There's something special when employees at large are given a channel and a voice.